Shimano GE900 in Review

 Nota bene: Because of the wide-looking toe box, contrary to my usual habit of choosing cycling shoes half to a full size larger than street shoes, I opted for my actual shoe size.
 And it was good, or rather, exactly perfect!

-Shimano's implementations around the midsole technology – more efficiency while pedaling, improved stability, additional control in tight, sharp turns – sound more like voodoo to me than comprehensible features.
-But that is certainly also because I do not belong to the user group that navigates "breakneck curves at high speed."
-Consequently, I don't really take full advantage of the benefits resulting from the Torbal 2.0 construction.
+Shimano's explanations about the midsole technology - more efficiency when pedaling, improved stability, additional control in tight, sharp turns - sound more like voodoo than comprehensible features to me.
+But this is probably also because I do not belong to the group of users who navigate "breakneck turns at high speed."
+Consequently, I don't really take advantage of the benefits resulting from the Torbal 2.0 construction.

-What I do feel: The sole, well-cushioned against impacts from below by the multi-layered, sponge-like EVA foam, offers just the right amount of stiffness.
-The cleats do not press through uncomfortably, the pedaling energy does not dissipate, yet the foot can roll off unimpeded while walking, and thanks to the generous pedal channel, there is a good standing surface when riding with an additional pedal body.
-Furthermore, the grip of the rubber sole on the SPD platform pedal – in this case, Shimano XTR – as well as on wet stones and roots, is convincing – I like it!
+What I do feel: The sole, well cushioned against impacts from below by the multi-layered, sponge-like EVA foam, offers just the right amount of stiffness.
+The cleats don't press through uncomfortably, the pedaling energy doesn't dissipate, yet the foot can roll off unobstructed when walking, and thanks to the generous pedal channel, there is a good standing surface when riding with an additional pedal body.
+Furthermore, the grip of the rubber sole on the SPD platform pedal - in this case, Shimano XTR - and also on wet stones and roots is convincing - I like it!

-What I don't like: That there is hardly any space between the shoe and the crank arm due to the width of the former, and the Velcro strap, being the most protruding part of the GE9, rubs and scrapes against the latter.
-This can only be avoided by fastening the wide strap much tighter than actually desired, to reduce the "bulge" towards the inside.
+What I don't like, however: The width of the shoe leaves hardly any space between the shoe and the crank arm, and the Velcro strap, being the most protruding part of the GE9, rubs and scrapes against the latter.
+This can only be avoided by fastening the wide strap much tighter than actually desired, thereby reducing the "bulge" towards the inside.

-On the other hand, the ankle cuff has proven its worth.
-Not a single stone has gotten into my shoe so far.
-Of course, this neoprene shaft does not necessarily contribute to temperature regulation – or it does, but only when it's cooler.
-For summer heat, the GE9, due to its robust construction and few ventilation holes, is certainly not for everyone – especially not if the user’s interpretation of "Gravity" is heavily trail-oriented and thus pedal-intensive.
+On the other hand, the ankle cuff has proven itself.
+Not a single pebble has fallen into the shoe so far.
+Of course, this neoprene shaft doesn't necessarily contribute to temperature regulation - or it does, but rather only when it's cooler.
+For summer heat, the GE9, due to its robust construction and few ventilation holes, is certainly not everyone's cup of tea - especially not if the user-side interpretation of "Gravity" is heavily trail-focused and thus pedal-intensive.

 Conclusion